 - Uphold your organizational values and behavioral expectations.
 Assuming they support a psychologically safe culture, bring them into every experience.
 Intentionally live the values and expectations, and demonstrate no one is exempt from fostering them – no one.
 (That includes you.)

 - Cultivate a learning mindset.
 Replace blame with curiosity.
 Encourage sharing and experimenting with new ideas.
 Be open to (and welcoming of) differing opinions.
 Applaud generative dialogues wherein there is no winner or loser, only the sharing of information and observations, with the common goal of achieving the best results.
 Converse human-to-human rather than role-to-role.

 - Focus on building and maintaining trust.
 Trust is a top-down endeavor, which must be actively demonstrated and supported by leadership.
 Anything else results in an unsafe communication culture.

 Regardless of your “rank”, I encourage you to take an objective look at how your team communicates with and about each other, how you problem solve, and even how you acknowledge and celebrate accomplishments.
 If you aren’t quite getting the results you want, remember (as GOOGLE’s massive study confirmed) psychological safety is the one common denominator for high-performing teams.

-Contact us today for more information on psychological safety and becoming a high-performing team.
+Contact us today for more information on our executive and leadership coaching programs.